-Representing Victims of Workplace Sexual Harassment In California
+Workplace sexual Harassment Attorneys Representing Victims In California

 Our law firm provides free consultation for those who may be victims of sexual harassment in the workplace.

-Our Attorneys Can Help File A Lawsuit in California For Workplace Sexual Harassment
+The Workplace Sexual Harassment Attorneys at Melmed Law Group Can Help File A Lawsuit in California For Workplace Sexual Harassment

 Employers can be directly responsible for the actions of supervisors or other managers who act as their agents if the harassment results in tangible employment action (e.g. termination, denial of promotion).
 They are also responsible for harassment by supervisors and co-workers if they have knowledge of the harassment and fail to take prompt corrective action.